nathanzhu144/knightstour/README.md

 # Knight's Tour

-This is a command-line interface program designed to find open Knight's tours on <br>
+## Introduction

-various-sized chessboards.
-A <a href="https://en.wikipedia.org/wiki/Knight%27s_tour ">Knight's Tour</a> is a special example of a Hamiltonian circuit.
-It is defined as the
+This is a command-line interface program designed to find open Knight's tours on <br> various-sized chessboards.
+A <a href="https://en.wikipedia.org/wiki/Knight%27s_tour ">Knight's Tour</a> is a special example of a Hamiltonian path.
+It is defined as the problem of finding a sequence of moves of a knight on a chessboard so that the knight can visit every square of the chessboard only once.
+If the knight ends on a square that is one knight's move from the starting square, then it is a closed circuit.
+Otherwise, it is defined as an open circuit.
+While the math proofs below are about closed circuits, this program endeavors to just find a circuit, and most of the time it returns an open circuit.

 <img src="photos/example_knights_tour.png" alt="Knight's Tour"> </img>